Tottenham v Eintracht Frankfurt: Dejan Kulusevski out, Lucas Moura back among substitutes - NewsBreak

 MLS・

+Emma Raducanu's promising partnership with coach Dmitry Tursunov will go no further as the Russian has decided to pursue other opportunities.
+Tursunov is the fourth coach to leave the team in the past 15 months - following the departures of Nigel Sears, Andrew Richardson and Torben Beltz.
+Raducanu has won...

-Watch: Darwin Nunez Scores After Roberto Firmino Magic - UEFA Champions League
+Watch: Mohamed Salah Extends Liverpool's Lead Away To Rangers - UEFA Champions League

-Liverpool have turned the game on its head after going 1-0 down within 20 minutes.
-A Roberto Firmino masterclass has been the main reason to why The Teds find themselves ahead.
-The Brazilian magician got the equaliser after finishing off a wonderful corner by Kostas Tsimikas.
-He then added a ...
+Watch Mohamed Salah's goal as Liverpool make it 4-1 at the Ibrox, sending Rangers out of the Champions League.

 FOX Sports